Electron surface scattering kernel for a plasma facing a semiconductor: Conclusion

 We presented a scheme for constructing a boundary condition for the electron energy distribution function of a plasma in contact with a semiconducting solid.
 Based on the invariant embedding principle for the backscattering function, we derived an expression for the electron surface scattering kernel which takes the electron microphysics inside the solid, responsible for electron backscattering and emission, into account.
 The kernel connects at the plasma-solid interface the distribution function of the outgoing electrons with the distribution function of the incoming ones.
 Hence, an electron boundary condition arises which takes material-dependent aspects more faithfully into account as the phenomenological approaches used so far.

-As an illustration, we applied the scheme to a silicon and germanium surface, describing the electron's microphysics inside the solids by a randium-jellium model.
-Approximating the interface potential by an image-step and taking impact ionization as well as incoherent elastic scattering due to phonons and ion cores into account, we deduced from the surface scattering kernel emission yields in satisfactory agreement with experimental data.
+As an illustration, we applied the scheme to a silicon and a germanium surface, describing the electron's microphysics inside the solids by a randium-jellium model.
+Approximating the interface potential by a Schottky barrier and taking impact ionization as well as incoherent elastic scattering due to phonons and ion cores into account, we deduced from the surface scattering kernel emission yields in satisfactory agreement with experimental data.
 For silicon we obtained in fact good agreement, suggesting that the model captures the essential processes leading to electron backscattering and emission sufficiently well.

+The approach quantifies the intrinsic electron-induced backscattering and emission properties of the wall material.
+Emission processes depending also on the plasma, for instance, field-assisted thermionic emission or emission due to impacting ions and radicals, have to be treated separately, if the need arises, and incorporated into the surface scattering kernel by additional terms.

-The main advantage of the embedding approach is that it takes the electron microphysics of the solid into account without tracing the electron distribution function across the plasma-solid interface.
-It is thus not necessary to run the computation of the surface scattering kernel together with the plasma simulation.
-The kernel can be computed before hand and stored in a data file.
-As presented, the approach applies to quasi-stationary situations.
-It can be, however, generalized to time-dependent situations.
+A great advantage of the embedding approach is its numerical efficiency.
+We did not benchmark the approach but it is out of question that building up the electron surface scattering kernel $R(E,\xi|E^\prime,\xi^\prime)$ by a Monte Carlo simulation, for instance, would be rather costly since it requires statistical sampling for each doublet $(E,\xi)$ of initial energy and direction cosine, which, for the data we presented, implies around $2000$ individual Monte Carlo runs.
+Moreover, in contrast to approaches based on an electron Boltzmann equation for the solid halfspace, the embedding approach takes the electron microphysics responsible for intrinsic electron-induced backscattering and emission into account without tracing the electron distribution function across the plasma-solid interface.
+At least in situations where the emissive properties of the plasma-solid interface are not affected by the plasma, it is thus not necessary to run the computation of the surface scattering kernel together with the plasma simulation.
+The kernel can be computed before hand, stored in a data file, and read out in the boundary module of the plasma simulation without additional costs.